 October 2010 – We get a dog – great addition to the family!

 May 2011 – Alex’s 18th birthday – big celebrations, huge party, lots of old and new friends – Alex shows his love of Guinness!
 BUT the downside is his transition from children to adult services within social services and the PCT.
 Get a phone call two days before his birthday informing me his care package will cease tomorrow.
 Call various departments in social services continuously as all assessments etc. have been done but keep getting passed from department to department.
-Finally, on the day before his birthday get through to the right department, and go there to sit in their offices until they have proved to me that his care package will continue seamlessly.
+Finally, on the day before his birthday get through to the right department, and decide to sit in their offices until they have proved to me that his care package will continue seamlessly.
 Not a good day and also told we will have to be reassessed yet again as his paperwork has been “lost”.
 Eventually sorted and care package continues.